andrewbrg/crouton-auto/README.md

 Download latest version here: [https://goo.gl/EYStRG](https://goo.gl/EYStRG) _(open->right click->save as)_

-This is a handy script to automatically set up an Ubuntu dev machine on your chromebook.
-The Ubuntu will be installed in a chroot along with your current Chrome operating system _(you can run two operating systems in parallel)_.
+This is a handy script to automatically set up a Linux Debian dev machine on your chromebook.
+The distor will be installed in a chroot along with your current Chrome operating system _(you can run two operating systems in parallel)_.
 The Crouton project is developed/maintained by David Schneider @ https://github.com/dnschneid

 **This script is made for AMD64 processors**, if you have an ARM processor some packages will not function.
 Fully tested on Acer Chromebook 14.